nwchemgit/nwchem-dockerfiles/nwchem-dev.dftquick/README.md

  Based on earlier work by Vladimir Konjkov <Konjkov.VV@gmail.com>

- Create the image with the command docker build -t nwchem-dev .
+ Copy the Dockerfile to a local directory and create the image with the command docker build -t nwchem-dev .

 After successful build one you can execute the QA tests using the command